Table of Content:

 Sarah Ellis and Helen Tupper explain in the video why the right career path isn’t always a straight line.
-But is often a squiggly line with different experiences.
+But is frequently a squiggly line with different experiences.

 They show how career ladders are limiting.
-They are about titles and not talents and don’t let the chance to other possibilities like learning.
+They are about titles and not talent and don’t let the chance to other possibilities like learning.

 Both of them explain why organisations need to lose the ladder, if not they will lose their people, and why it is important to redefine the relationship of learning at work.